csvoss/retroactive/docs/examples.md

 Partially Retroactive Queue
 ---------------------------

-In contrast, the partialy retroactive queue is used somewhat differently from either transformation, because its optimizations have the quirk of requiring times to be specified using pointers.
+In contrast, the partially retroactive queue is used somewhat differently from either transformation, because its optimizations have the quirk of requiring times to be specified using pointers.

     >>> queue = PartiallyRetroactive(Queue())